 The following picture shows an example of generating arbitrary numbers between 100 and 50.

-Note: This formula never returns a number which is the largest is a specific range.
+Note: This formula never returns a number that is the largest in a specific range.

 To create random integer numbers in excel we can use the above two formulas wrapping in INT function.

 For creating random integers which are between 0 & 25, we can use the formula